ProvableHQ/leo/documentation/leo_by_example/basic_bank.md

 1. The bank issues users tokens via the `issue` function.
 2. A user deposits tokens via the `deposit` function.
-3. Upon a user's request to withdraw, the bank calculates the appropriate amount of compound interest and pays the user the principal and interest via the `withdraw` function.
+3. When a user requests a withdrawal, the bank calculates the compound interest.
+The `withdraw` function pays the principal and interest to the user.

-Note that the program can be easily extended to include additional features such as a `transfer` function, which would allow users to transfer tokens to other users.
+You can extend the program with more features.
+For example, a `transfer` function can let users send tokens to other users.

 ## Bugs